 The morning was misty and fresh as we set out.
 At eight o'clock the sun was coming up quickly to warm the Earth.

-The first Vía de la Plata pillar greeting us in the next photo, on the very north edge of town, ensuring us we were on the correct path.
+The first Vía de la Plata pillar that greeted us, shown in the next photo, on the very north edge of town, ensured us we were on the correct path.

 A few meters later, Norm walks by a second pillar, showing the way as straight ahead.
 I love the morning light across the meseta.
 For me it is so calming and hopeful as the dawn of a new day bursts forth!